 By Dr. Mercola

 Pine nuts have been enjoyed since ancient times.
-Roman soldiers ate them and they’ve been mentioned by Greek authors as early as 300 BC.1 Nutritionally speaking, pine nuts contain many of the same healthy nutrients as other nuts, including healthy monounsaturated fats and antioxidants… but pine nuts are not actually nuts at all.
+Roman soldiers ate them and they've been mentioned by Greek authors as early as 300 BC.1 Nutritionally speaking, pine nuts contain many of the same healthy nutrients as other nuts, including healthy monounsaturated fats and antioxidants, but pine nuts are not actually nuts at all.

 Pine nuts are the seeds of pine trees.
-You’ll find them between the scales of pine cones, but while all pine trees yield pine nuts, only about 20 species have pine nuts large enough to be worth eating.
+You'll find them between the scales of pine cones, but while all pine trees yield pine nuts, only about 20 species have pine nuts large enough to be worth eating.
+It takes 18 months for most pine nuts to mature, although some species can take as long as three years.
+Ten days before the green cone starts to open, the nuts are ready for harvesting.

 5 Health Benefits of Pine Nuts